mne-tools/mne-python/doc/glossary.rst

     morphing
         Morphing refers to the operation of transferring source estimates from one anatomy to another.
 It is commonly referred as realignment in fMRI literature.
-This operation is necessary for group studies.
+This operation is necessary for group studies (to get the data in a common space for statistical analysis).
-        See :ref:`ch_morph` for more details.
+        See :ref:`c_legacy_ch_morph` for more details.

     pick
         An integer that is the index of a channel in the measurement info.